InfraDDS/README.md/README.md

 Composable Disaggregated Infrastructure enables data center operators to realize the cost-efficiency, availability, and sustainability advantages of disaggregated cloud computing while utilizing on-premises equipment.
 However, there remains a gap between Kubernetes and composable systems, posing challenges for achieving more dynamic composability in line with Kubernetes' cloud-native environment.

-The InfraDDS project aims to bridge this gap by collaborating with the Dynamic Resource Allocation, Auto-scaler, and Scheduler projects.
+The InfraDDS project aims to bridge this gap by collaborating with the Dynamic Resource Allocation, Autoscaler, and Scheduler projects.

 # InfraDDS Project Goals
 - Create a community-driven, standards-based open ecosystem for composable resource technologies